 Use a rental property calculator to determine whether the short-term vacation rental on your mind is worthwhile; and if it is, the basic numbers will provide you with the financial background you need to make calculated long-term decisions.

 A cash flow analysis is a must for every short-term rental property investment.
 Failing to conduct one puts you at risk of losing the property, especially when you do not project cash flow accurately using a holiday rental calculator.
+If you’re unsure about performing a cash flow analysis on your own, consider hiring a financial consultant for expert guidance and insights.

 For more tips on improving your property and generating more income, check out our latest articles for inspiration!